Full Persian 6 in 1

 The weave can be reinforced by inserting extra rings through each cell that connect to some of the FP6-1 rings.
 The two basic versions of this are Wind Wyrm, and Fire Wyrm.
 Each of these has an alternate version in which the connection points are alternated in each subsequent cell.
 These include Earth Wyrm, and Ice Wyrm.

-A layered version exists in Double Full Persian 6 in 1, but it requires a hefty AR to execute.
+A layered version exists in Double Full Persian 6 in 1, but it requires a very large AR to execute.
 Scaled versions include Full Persian Scales, with every ring scaled, and a version with half the rings scaled is called Karelian.

-A version of the chain in which it is surrounded by an also interconnected Box Chain is B8FP (Sand Worm).
+A version of the chain in which it is surrounded by an also interconnected Box Chain 4 in 1 is B8FP (Sand Worm).

 When the eye placements are shifted in position properly, the results are Full Persian 6 in 1 Grizzly, and Full Persian - Dense.